TrigRun

 errorClassError category for failed attempts

-TrigRun adds headers to every outbound request for tracing and idempotency:
+TrigRun automatically adds this header to every outbound request:

 HeaderValue